Why Stakeholders? Why think differently? If you’ve worked for a “business as usual” organisation, you may well have heard these statements:

 - Your reputation

-A Mutable Business™ needs to consider all of these impacts and possibilities in the continual process of planning, design, and execution of its purpose, mission and goals.
+A Mutable Business™ needs to consider all of these impacts and possibilities in the continual process of planning, design, and execution of its purpose, mission and goals, as well as crisis management or what happens when things go wrong.
+The global changes we have lived through since 2020 highlights the importance of sustainability in particular.
+It’s good for the planet, it’s good for business, and it needs to be integrated in to your thinking every step of the way.
 In today’s complex world small things can cause massive outcomes.
 There are so many variables.
 You can’t plan, but you can be prepared.
 The Mutable Business™ can’t expect the unexpected, but it must have robust processes in place to react when needed.

 For this new kind of engagement, your business needs to communicate with each and all of their Stakeholders in different ways at different times, embracing the new communication and collaboration paradigms of today.
 A combination of Push, Pull, and Interactive communications are an integral part of any modern, digital communication strategy.